The Robots Are Coming; Let’s Go Steal Back Our Bikes!

 Most of you wouldn’t take me for a biker.
 No, not a leather-jacket-wearing skull-and-cross-bones and tattoos biker, though if you knew me in college, I had a pierced nose and toured Rome on my uncle’s Harley.
 (I think he might be legally blind by the way).
 I haven’t seen him in years.
 If you happen to read this Uncle, I miss you.

-I was the kid who rode her bicycle down a flight of stairs hands free with her little sister strapped behind her.
+I was the kid who rode her bicycle down a flight of stairs hands-free with her little sister strapped behind her.
 I crashed into walls.
 I fell into thorns.
 I landed in trees.
 I was always the first to arrive at school, and the last to leave the playground.
 I would carry my bike to the top of the slide and see how far I could fly it and land it into the sandpit below the slide.
 Then, I would run a hose down the slide, and see how running water changed the velocity of the bike and the density of the sand in the pit.
 This is what it means to be curious.
 This is what it means to learn.

 Those were good times.
 Unforgettable times.
 Often someone would steal my bike, and I’d go steal it back.
 And usually, it was a kid I liked.
 That was pretty common where I grew up.
 You never saw a bike locked up, and you never saw one torn to shreds the way you see sometimes nowadays.
 But you did see someone else riding around on it if you weren’t careful, and they could change it, for better or worse.
 It could take weeks, even months, to figure out how to get it back.
 I always got it back eventually.
 That is how I learned strategy.

-People sometimes passed judgement.
+People sometimes passed judgment.
 My hair was one large knot masquerading as hair, and my mom struggled to make ends meet.
 Why was I left alone so often?
 Was I neglected?
 We were immigrants in a nation that hated us, but that accepted us anyway.
 Long after the dealmakers make their deals, we are still outlanders.
 Yet, I am (and was) as happy, proud, and inspired by my host country, my home, as I am today by own Persian ancestry.

 My parents were smart.
-Fun was part of every day life.
+Fun was part of everyday life.
 They made something out of nothing.
 So I made something out of nothing.
 They left war in pursuit of education.
 They divorced.
 They suffered.
 They continued loving anyway.
 They bent their knees and bowed their heads to the space between humanity and the universe, and they fed it more love, even when humanity fed them more hate.

 They served the collective consciousness—that heaping ball of cosmic energy that giveth and taketh away.
 My parents did not neglect.
 They did the opposite: they trusted me.